Carbon Emissions in Europe and America Drop Due to COVID-19 Lockdowns

 The climate crises tell us that nature is deteriorating because of the pollution we throw at it constantly.
 From our industries that spew heat-trapping and polluting gases 24-7 into the atmosphere to keep up with economic and consumer demands.

-With no urgent climate adaptation and mitigation policies and implementation, more extreme events will come that can affect thousands of lives and undermine economic progress.
+If urgent climate adaptation and mitigation policies and implementation are not taken, more extreme events will occur, which can affect thousands of lives and undermine economic progress.

-Covid-19, on the other hand, is telling us that humans are not invincible, we don’t have all the answers and our actions affects one another.
-And it is only when we cooperate and unite can we surpass the problem efficiently.
+COVID-19, on the other hand, shows us that humans are not invincible.
+We don’t have all the answers, and our actions affect one another.
+It is only when we cooperate and unite that we can efficiently surpass the problem.

 Amos, J. (2020, March 27).
 Coronavirus: Lockdown continue to suppress European pollution.
 BBC News.
 Retrieved from https://www.bbc.com/news/science-environment-52065140